Environment Management System

 Reviews (these don’t have to be one meeting any more mentioned in guidance)

-Policy should align with group policy for example if the company is a member of a trade group do they have any special direction similarly could have an annual report to shareholders
+The policy should align with group policy for example if the company is a member of a trade group do they have any special direction similarly could have an annual report to shareholders

 Integration is now easier so consider processes that control quality and health safety information security etc.

-Resources should be allocated budgets, manpower, etc.
+Resources should be allocated to budgets, manpower, etc.

-Transparency that the system is effective
+The transparency that the system is effective

-Noticeboards, newsletters etc.
+Noticeboards, newsletters, etc.